Table Of Contents

 2. How does code execution duration affect AWS Lambda pricing?

-Lambda also counts duration from the time your code starts to execute to the moment it returns or terminates, rounded to the nearest one millisecond.
+Lambda also counts the duration from when your code starts to execute to when it returns or terminates, rounded to the nearest one millisecond.
 Duration pricing is in dollars per hour ($/hour).

 However, the exact duration price you’ll pay will depend on the amount of memory you’ll allocate to your function (min 128 MB; max 10 240 MB or 1 GB).
 Here’s what we mean based on prices in the US East (Ohio) region: